fu/.hammerspoon/README.md

 Currently supported are *cpu* and *network* monitors.

-You might need to adjust max and min values for network traffic in order to see something.
+You might need to adjust max and min values in value_range for network traffic in order to see something.

-### Ring example
+### Ring config example
 Rings are part of obj.rings in init.lua, e.g.
 ```lua
 obj.rings = {